gridaco/grida/docs/@designto-code/figma-boolean-operation.md

+---
+title: Figma Boolean operation and how to handle it.
+version: 0.1.0
+revision: 1
+---

 # Figma Boolean operation and how to handle it.

 > **Theoretically, svg support for boolean operation is possible.** But, we don't support this on remote version of design to code.